#And when Croc refused to leave they just. Didn't seem to argue against that. Like they weren't going to follow him to Impel Down

 Gunnar caught the look, and how uncomfortable she was.
 He jumped back into his jeans and came around to face her.
 "It's safe enough.
 I know every inch of these woods.
 I can keep us away from both packs' land."

 She looked up at him, those forest green eyes.
 "What about the logging company?
-They're bull-dozing entire stretches not far from here."
+They're surveying stretches of land not far from here."

 His expression darkened for a moment, concealing the pain and concern.
 He hadn't talked to her about Fraser Timber Company, but if it was on her mind, it was definitely on his.
 Maybe even his entire pack's.

-The company bought land just to cull it, wiping out miles and miles of wolves that housed the wolves for generations.
-Reese thought of the pack house and bunker where Gunnar was raised by his community.
+The company bought land just to cull it, planning to wipe out miles and miles of woods that housed the wolves for generations.
+Reese thought of the pack house where Gunnar was raised by his community.
 She imagined it tucked within a copse of trees, vulnerable to being discovered.

-"Can your pack buy the land?" she asked.
+"Can your pack buy the land before they start bulldozing?" she asked.

 He shook his head.
 "Not enough of us.
 We've bought up all that we could.
-We have property --spread out in each of our names so that we don't catch too much attention.
-But the company bought a third the preserve."
+We have property--spread out in each of our names so that we don't catch too much attention.
+But the company must've bought at least a third of the forest."

 "Why would the town let them do that?"

 He pushed his hand through his hair with a sigh.
 "Exporting timber is good money," he muttered.
-"Moonwood is a small town, but it still needs money.
-It's trying to modernize."
+"Moonwood is a small town, and poor since the first logging mill closed.
+People want jobs, even if it means cutting down their nature to do it."

 "Does anyone even want that?" she muttered.
-"The population is so small.
-People who want big cities have moved to big cities."
+"The population is so small and the cost of living is low.
+People drive to other towns for work."

 Gunnar brushed her hair over her shoulder.
 "Enjoy it while we still can," he told her, unbuttoning his jeans and twisting away from her.